Joseph K. Grieboski

 From confidence-building programs in Darfur to post-conflict reconstruction in Kosovo, from track-three diplomacy efforts in North Korea and Iran to minority protection and reintegration in Iraq and Afghanistan, from authoring countless laws for numerous countries to securing the successful release of hostages and prisoners, Grieboski has been at the forefront of the some of most crucial and sensitive issues in the world.

-A member of the American Bar Association, Grieboski was one of three finalists for United Nations Special Rapporteur on Freedom of Religion or Belief, demonstrating global recognition of his expertise on international freedom of religion and belief.
-He currently serves as Strategic US Advisor to the Directorate, Faith and Globalization Program, Durham University, United Kingdom; Former Chair and current Member, US State Department Strategic Dialogue with Civil Society Working Group on Religion and Foreign Policy Subgroup on International Development and Humanitarian Assistance; Founder and Secretary-General, Interparliamentary Conference on Human Rights and Religious Freedom; Member of the Board of Honor, Planète Citoyenne; Member of the Board of Advisors, Arakhan Rohingya Union; Member of the Board of Advisors, Military Religious Freedom Foundation; Member of the Board of Advisors, The Lawrence Anthony Earth Organization; Member of the Board of Advisors, Anti-Predator Project; International Religious Liberty Advisor, National Council of Churches Committee on Religious Liberty; Member of the Expert Advisory Group on “Promoting and Protecting the Universal Right to Freedom of Religion or Belief through Law: Current Dilemmas and Lessons Learned”, International Development Law Organization.
+A member of the American Bar Association, Grieboski currently serves as Chairman of the Board and President of the U.S.-OIC Business Council; Strategic US Advisor to the Directorate, Faith and Globalization Program, Durham University, United Kingdom; Former Chair and current Member, US State Department Strategic Dialogue with Civil Society Working Group on Religion and Foreign Policy Subgroup on International Development and Humanitarian Assistance; Founder and Secretary-General, Interparliamentary Conference on Human Rights and Religious Freedom; Managing Director, Operation Hope 4 Healing; Member of the Board of Directors, International Friends of Rohingya; Member of the Board of Directors, Education Global Access Program; Member of the Board of Advisors, Holy Land Peace Fellowship Foundation; Member of the Board of Honor, Planète Citoyenne; Member of the Board of Advisors, Arakhan Rohingya Union; Member of the Board of Advisors, Military Religious Freedom Foundation; Member of the Board of Advisors, The Lawrence Anthony Earth Organization; International Religious Liberty Advisor, National Council of Churches Committee on Religious Liberty; Member of the Expert Advisory Group on “Promoting and Protecting the Universal Right to Freedom of Religion or Belief through Law: Current Dilemmas and Lessons Learned”, International Development Law Organization.

-The author of over 50 articles and two recognized publications with Palgrave Macmillan and Oakton, Grieboski is the author of the forthcoming book The Fine Art of Political Persuasion: Strategies for Lobbying in the 21st Century and editor of three forthcoming books: Faith of Freedom: A Theological Survey of Freedom of Religion and Belief, a reference work examining what religions and spiritual groups believe and teach about freedom and liberty; Because I Believed, an anthology focusing on the sociological, historic, theological and political contributions of religious believers and non-believers to the US civil rights movement; and in partnership with world famous photographer Lester Picker, In My Image, a collection of photographs documenting the positive outcomes and societal benefits of interfaith cooperation and partnership.
+The author of over 50 articles and two recognized publications with Palgrave Macmillan and Oakton, Grieboski is the editor of three forthcoming books: Faith of Freedom: A Theological Survey of Freedom of Religion and Belief, a reference work examining what religions and spiritual groups believe and teach about freedom and liberty; Because I Believed, an anthology focusing on the sociological, historic, theological and political contributions of religious believers and non-believers to the US civil rights movement; and in partnership with world famous photographer Lester Picker, In My Image, a collection of photographs documenting the positive outcomes and societal benefits of interfaith cooperation and partnership.

 Grieboski is currently a columnist for The Hill and has also served as a columnist for The Huffington Post and a foreign news editor and contributor for The Cutting Edge News.